nguyentran-pka/IEEE-Latin-America-Transactions---Submission-10388/README.md

 # A Compact High-Gain Dual-Circularly Polarized Antenna Based on High-Order Mode Microstrip Patch

-This repository contains the simulation models for the antenna presented in our paper submitted to **IEEE Latin America Transactions**.
+This repository contains the simulation model for the antenna presented in our paper submitted to **IEEE Latin America Transactions**.
 The design utilizes high-order mode excitation combined with slot-loading techniques to achieve high gain within a compact footprint.

 ## 1. Overview
 This research introduces a high-gain dual-circularly polarized (CP) antenna that avoids the complexity and size of traditional array or Fabry-Perot structures.
 The design is based on the following principles: